jdrichardstech/online-shopper-complete/teach.md

             ```

-    171. Now lets create an ejs page called home-products.ejs (reference product-main.ejs).
+    171. Now lets create an ejs page called home-products.ejs (reference home-products.ejs).
 Type along.
     172. Test.
 Our products show up but if we click on our numbers they don't work.
 That's because we haven't created a route to handle going to the other pages.
     173. Lets go back and create a route so that when we click the pagination numbers it renders the next 6 products based on the page.
 We will again use the pagination function. (or extract it from the route if you created it in the route first.)
         a. code